Man City & USMNT keeper Steffen completes Middlesbrough loan switch | Goal.com

 Man City & USMNT keeper Steffen completes Middlesbrough loan switch

-Steffen was playing second fiddle to the Brazilian at the Etihad and the loan move will hopefully provide him with some action on the pitch as he wants to start in the 2022 World Cup for the USA.
+Steffen was playing second fiddle to the Brazilian at the Etihad and will hope the loan move will provide him with some action on the pitch as he looks to boost his chances of starting for the USMNT at the 2022 World Cup.

 What is the length of Zack Steffen's loan contract with Middlesbrough?